satra/NiPyPe-Paper/nipype_paper.rst

 description in a paper, but also has the advantage of being reused by others.
 By accompanying a publication with a formal definition of processing pipeline (such as a NiPyPe script) increases reproducibility and transparency of research.
-While NiPyPe captures a variety of provenance information, we hope to improve this aspect by generating provenance reports in a standardized XML format (Mackenzie-Graham, Van Horn, Woods, Crawford, & Toga, 2008).
+The Interfaces and Workflows of NiPyPe capture neuroimaging analysis knowledge and the evolution of methods.

-Increased diversity of data processing software has made systematic comparison of performance and accuracy of underlying algorithms difficult.
+Workflows can be reused and shared within and across laboratories.
+In addition, at the execution level, NiPyPe captures a variety of provenance information.
+However, this aspect can be improved by generating provenance reports defined by a standardized XML schema (Mackenzie-Graham, Van Horn, Woods, Crawford, & Toga, 2008).

-A platform for comparing algorithms, either by themselves or in the context of an analysis workflow, or determining optimal workflows in a given application context, does not exist.
+Increased diversity of neuroimaging data processing software has made systematic comparison of performance and accuracy of underlying algorithms essential.
+However, a platform for comparing algorithms, either by themselves or in the context of an analysis workflow, or determining optimal workflows in a given application context, does not exist.

 (e.g., Klein et al., 2009; 2010), a